astikanand/coursebasket/README.md

-This project is about an eCommerce Website for the Education Market place in India
+This project is about an eCommerce Website for the Education Market place in India.
+It will revolutionise the education system in India.